iandavis0527/PsychoJSGenerator/readme.md

 1. Change the `vm_username` key to your VM username.
 1. Save the file.
 1. You are now ready to deploy to MM using the `deploy_experiment.py` python script.
+1. Whenever you make changes to your project, simply run `deploy_experiment.py` again.

 # Project Overview